Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Netflix vs Paramount on the Warner Bros Bidding.md

    * 30 dollars vs 27.75 dollars per share
    * All cash vs a cash plus stock mix
 2. **Cleaner structure**
-   * You sell **the entire company**, no “orphan” Global Networks stub with leverage and uncertain trading value.
+   * You sell **the entire company**, no â€œorphanâ€ Global Networks stub with leverage and uncertain trading value.
 3. **Regulatory story**
    * Paramount + WBD creates a **stronger challenger to Netflix and Disney**, not a streaming giant with around 40 plus percent global SVOD share.
 That is how they will sell it to regulators.
 [PR Newswire+1](https://www.prnewswire.com/news-releases/paramount-launches-all-cash-tender-offer-to-acquire-warner-bros-discovery-for-30-per-share-302635412.html?utm_source=chatgpt.com)
    * Netflix deal is framed as anticompetitive and slow.
 Paramount is pitching its deal as **more likely and faster** to clear.
 4. **Execution risk**
    * Netflix has never digested a mega acquisition of this size before.
-   * Paramount is positioning itself as the “Hollywood native” that knows how to integrate studios and networks.
+   * Paramount is positioning itself as the â€œHollywood nativeâ€ that knows how to integrate studios and networks.

 ---

 ### 3. What it means right now

 * **WBD board still officially backs the Netflix deal.** The boards of Netflix and WBD have signed a merger agreement.
-Any switch to Paramount could trigger a **multi billion dollar breakup fee** in Netflix’s favor.
+Any switch to Paramount could trigger a **multi billion dollar breakup fee** in Netflixâ€™s favor.
 [TechCrunch+1](https://techcrunch.com/2025/12/06/how-would-the-netflix-warner-bros-deal-reshape-hollywood/?utm_source=chatgpt.com)
-* **Paramount is going over the board’s head.** The tender offer is aimed straight at shareholders with the message “your board did not engage properly; here is a clearly superior alternative.”
-[PR Newswire+1](https://www.prnewswire.com/news-releases/paramount-launches-all-cash-tender-offer-to-acquire-warner-bros-discovery-for-30-per-share-302635412.html?utm_source=chatgpt.com)
+* **Paramount is going over the boardâ€™s head.** The tender offer is aimed straight at shareholders with the message â€œyour board did not engage properly; here is a clearly superior alternative.â€ [PR Newswire+1](https://www.prnewswire.com/news-releases/paramount-launches-all-cash-tender-offer-to-acquire-warner-bros-discovery-for-30-per-share-302635412.html?utm_source=chatgpt.com)
 * **Regulators just became even more central.**
   + Netflix: massive vertical and horizontal integration in streaming, clear big tech narrative, lots of antitrust heat.
-  + Paramount: more “traditional” studio plus networks combo.
+  + Paramount: more â€œtraditionalâ€ studio plus networks combo.
 Still large, but easier to present as pro competitive compared to a Netflix mega stack.

-We are now in **full bidding war territory**, with Netflix’s signed deal sitting in the middle as the thing Paramount is trying to blow up.
+We are now in **full bidding war territory**, with Netflixâ€™s signed deal sitting in the middle as the thing Paramount is trying to blow up.

 ---

 ### 4. WB Games Angle

-Under **either** deal, WB Games and its studios (Rocksteady, NetherRealm, TT Games, Avalanche, WB Montréal) are part of the package.
+Under **either** deal, WB Games and its studios (Rocksteady, NetherRealm, TT Games, Avalanche, WB MontrÃ©al) are part of the package.

 The difference is the strategic parent:

 * **Netflix scenario**
   + Games sit inside a subscription plus transmedia machine that already leans hard into mobile and cross platform experiments.
-  + Strong push into “games as retention lever” for 270 million members, low focus on traditional UA, heavy focus on IP driven engagement loops.
+  + Strong push into â€œgames as retention leverâ€ for 270 million members, low focus on traditional UA, heavy focus on IP driven engagement loops.
 * **Paramount scenario**
   + Games become part of a **Hollywood plus sports plus broadcast** cluster that needs a stronger DTC play.
-  + Paramount is signaling more belief in theatrical plus event content, and a “bigger Hollywood” vision with higher content spend and more theatrical releases, which could also drive more classic licensed titles and franchise games.
+  + Paramount is signaling more belief in theatrical plus event content, and a â€œbigger Hollywoodâ€ vision with higher content spend and more theatrical releases, which could also drive more classic licensed titles and franchise games.

 From a pure **Mobile & Games Ecosystem** point of view: